ppizarro/my.vim/README.md

 - :bp          switch to the previous buffer
 - :b<number>   switch to buffer number <number>
 - :badd <file> open file in a hidden buffer
+- :e <file>    open file in a new buffer and do it current
 - :bd <number> delete the buffer - also takes buffer numbers as arguments
 - :ball        open all buffers into windows
+- c-6          switch to alternate buffer